 On September 13, 1943 F4U Corsair 17435 piloted by Captain William Deen "Willie" Moore participated in a mission over Rabaul and failed to return.
 He remains listed as Missing In Action (MIA).

-On December 15, 1943 F4U Corsair 17884 piloted by Robert Wilson participated in a Combat Air Patrol (CAP) over Empress Augusta Bay and afterwards while landing at Torokina Airfield this aircraft suffered a brake failture and flipped upside down, pilot unhurt.
-Afterwards, this aircraft was moved to a boneyard area and stripped for parts.
+On December 15, 1943 the squadron flew a Combat Air Patrol (CAP) "Cherry Blossom Patrol" over Empress Augusta Bay.
+Afterwards, F4U Corsair 17884 piloted by Robert Wilson landed at Torokina Airfield this aircraft suffered a brake failure and flipped upside down, pilot rescued from the cockpit submerged in rain water.
+Afterwards, this aircraft was recovered, stripped for parts and abandoned in a boneyard area.

-Next, the squadron moved to Torokina Airfield on Bougainvile and continued flying combat missions against Japanese targest, primarily Rabaul.
+Next, the squadron moved to Torokina Airfield on Bougainvile and continued flying combat missions against Japanese targets, primarily Rabaul.

 On February 24, 1944 FG-1A Corsair 13212 piloted by 1st Lt.
 Jesse M. Leach, Jr. participated in a mission over Rabaul and due to an engine failure ditched near Duke of York Islands. was observed in his life raft but was never seen again when a PBY Catalina rescue mission arrived.